alemartinezz/prog_vault/README.md

 # 💻 Prog Vault

-_🚀 Intended to be used as an Obsidian vault to make programming/tech tasks and commands faster to find._
+🚀 Intended to be used as an Obsidian vault to make programming/tech tasks and commands faster & easier to find.

 👨‍💻 **Features:**